 - 3.14.
-Adjustments or separate charges can be applied in the calculation of the Entry and Exit Capacity Reserve Prices.
-These can serve a number of functions such as to acknowledge any potential risk associated with the type of Entry or Exit Capacity, to facilitate the recovery of revenues where relevant or beneficial to do so, and to encourage behaviours along with ensuring National Grid fulfils any relevant obligations. - 3.15.
-Within the EU Tariff Code there are requirements to apply discounts for storage capacity, where that discount must be at least [86]%.
-This minimum discount is specific to storage in order to avoid double charging, reflect efficient use of the network and in recognition of the general contribution to system flexibility and security of supply of such infrastructure. - 3.16.
-Multipliers are applied after the Reference Prices have been calculated to produce the Capacity Reserve Price and are one of the adjustments that can be applied to produce the Capacity Reserve Price for the particular Entry or Exit Capacity - 3.17.
+Adjustments or separate charges can be applied in the calculation of the Entry and Exit

+Capacity Reserve Prices.
+These can serve a number of functions such as to acknowledge the any potential risk associated tewith the type of Entry or Exit Capacity, to facilitate the recovery of revenues where relevant or beneficial to do so, and, to encourage behaviours along with ensuring National Grid fulfils any relevant obligations. - 3.5.3.15.
+Within the EU Tariff Code there are requirements to apply discounts for storage capacity, where that discount must be at least 50%.
+This minimum discount is specific to storage in order to avoid double charging and in recognition of the general contribution to system flexibility and security of supply of such infrastructure. - 3.16.
+Multipliers are applied after the Reference Prices have been calculated to produce the

+Capacity Reserve Price and are one of the adjustments that can be applied to produce the

+Capacity Reserve Price for the particular Entry or Exit Capacity - 3.17.
 Multipliers are specified under the EU Tariff code (Article 13) for Interconnection Point (IP) quarterly standard capacity products and for IP monthly standard capacity products are no less than 1 and no more than 1.5 and for IP daily standard capacity products and IP within-day standard capacity products are no less than 1 and no more than 3.
-For the IP daily standard capacity products and IP within-day standard capacity products the multipliers may be less than 1 but higher than 0 or higher than 3, where duly justified. - 3.18.
-Beyond 30th September 2020, Multipliers for IPs need to be consulted on each year (Article 28 of the EU Tariff code). - 3.19.
-The pricing of Interruptible / off-peak capacity will change from the current pricing approach.
-It will be consistent with the EU Tariff Code Article 16 and applied to all points.
-The changes proposed permit an adjustment to the relevant firm entry or exit reserve price in the calculation of a non-zero reserve price and the calculation of that reserve price for interruptible products.
+For the IP daily standard capacity products and IP within-day standard capacity products the multipliers may be less than 1 but higher than 0 or higher than 3, where duly justified. - 3.6.
+Beyond 30th September 2020, - 3.7.
+Multipliers for IPs need to be consulted on each year (Article 28 of the EU Tariff code).

+3.19.
+The pricing of Interruptible / off-peak capacity-will change from the current pricing approach.